CCThompson82/MLE_capstone/Capstone_report.md

 prediction of metastasis.
 Figure 5 (right) shows the distribution of metastasis probabilities, grouped by actual metastasis state.

-The log loss score from this benchmark analysis generally ranged from 0.55 - 0.65, and thus was marginally more useful than a '50% model'.
+The log loss score from this benchmark analysis ranged from 0.571 - 0.644 across 5 different runs, and thus was marginally more useful than a '50% model' (**Table 1**).

 # Methodology